PrincetonUniversity/NG-Scope/README.md

-LTScope
+NG-Scope
 ========

-LTScope is a free and open-source LTE control channel decoder developed by [PAWS group](https://paws.cs.princeton.edu/) at Princeton University.
+NG-Scope is a free and open-source LTE control channel decoder developed by [PAWS group](https://paws.cs.princeton.edu/) at Princeton University.

-LTScope is built atop of srsLTE, so we introduce basic information about srsLTE.
+NG-Scope is built atop of srsLTE, so we introduce basic information about srsLTE.

 srsLTE -- Common Features
 ---------------